philipwood0912/wood_p_svgIcons/README.md

 All icons are svgs, and have a brief description.

-Two css files: reset.css, main.css
+Two css files: reset.css, main.css<br>
 One js file: main.js

 All js done on main.js, linked into external svg.